s-vincent/debian-live-image/README.md

 ## Pre-requisites

-GNU/Linux Debian (Stretch or testing).
+GNU/Linux Debian (stable or testing).

 The following packages need to be installed:
  * `live-build`